apurva-modi/pyspark-twitter-sentimental-analysis/README.md

     - By copying it from the terminal screen and pasting it to browser.
 > It provides an interactive Jupyter Notebook environment, open the Sentimental_Analysis.ipyb and execute it cell by cell.
 ---
-> You can just open Sentimental_Analysis.ipyb in the Jupyter server and then see the output, but you will to be able to execute it cell by cell.
+- You can just open Sentimental_Analysis.ipynb in the Jupyter server and then see the output, but you will to be able to execute it cell by cell.